vishalreddy2323/MyDollarBot-BOTGo/docs/budget_max.md

 5. If the entered value exceeds the transaction limit, then warning message is displayed to the user.
 6. If not, the the expenditure is successfully recorded.

 This script is designed for users to manage their maximum transaction limits within the Telegram bot.

+## Test
+1. The tests for budget max has been set up to check two cases.
+2. The first test checks for a budget where we display a warning.
+3. The second tests checks for a budget which is below the threshold and should not display the message